mohuganda/uganda-core-ig/input/pagecontent/index.md

 This IG defines the following profiles for FHIR resources related to health diagnostics:

-1. **[KenyaDiagnosticReport](StructureDefinition-KenyaDiagnosticReport.html)**: This profile specifies additional constraints and extensions for the DiagnosticReport resource to support diagnostic reporting in Kenya.
+1. **[UgandaDiagnosticReport](StructureDefinition-UgandaDiagnosticReport.html)**: This profile specifies additional constraints and extensions for the DiagnosticReport resource to support diagnostic reporting in Uganda.
 It includes elements for capturing the laboratory facility, test methodology, and result interpretation.

-2. **[KenyaOrganization](StructureDefinition-KenyaHealthProviderOrganization.html)**:  This profile constrains the Organization resource to represent an organization that acts as performer or observer for a result observation (laboratory, pathology or imaging), or as performer for a procedure.
+2. **[UgandaOrganization](StructureDefinition-UgandaHealthProviderOrganization.html)**:  This profile constrains the Organization resource to represent an organization that acts as performer or observer for a result observation (laboratory, pathology or imaging), or as performer for a procedure.

-3. **[KenyaServiceRequest](StructureDefinition-KenyaDiagnosticServiceRequest.html)**: This profile specifies additional constraints and extensions for the ServiceRequest resource to support diagnostic test ordering in Kenya.
+3. **[UgandaServiceRequest](StructureDefinition-UgandaDiagnosticServiceRequest.html)**: This profile specifies additional constraints and extensions for the ServiceRequest resource to support diagnostic test ordering in Uganda.
 It includes elements for the ordering provider, clinical indication, and requested service details.

-4. **[KenyaPatient (IPS)](StructureDefinition-Kenya-patient-ips.html)**: This profile represents the constraints applied to the Patient resource and describes the minimum expectations for the Patient resource when used in one of the referred resources.
+4. **[UgandaPatient (IPS)](StructureDefinition-Uganda-patient-ips.html)**: This profile represents the constraints applied to the Patient resource and describes the minimum expectations for the Patient resource when used in one of the referred resources.

 ### Implementation Guidance

-Throughout this IG, you will find implementation guidance on how to use FHIR resources and profiles for health diagnostics in Kenya.
+Throughout this IG, you will find implementation guidance on how to use FHIR resources and profiles for health diagnostics in Uganda.
 We will provide examples, mappings to existing diagnostic systems, and recommendations for data exchange and interoperability.

 ### References
-See the Laboratory Request Forms for details on [EID & VL](https://nascop.org/) and [TB](https://nltp.co.ke/wp-content/uploads/2023/09/Lab-request-form_Draft_06_06_2023.pdf) for how an application captures a patient record.

 ---
-Primary Authors: Benzer Bett, Faith Jepkoech
+Primary Authors: Ministry of Health and its Partners